YashSleepyBoi/ESC_Project/README.md

 1. Clone this repository to your local machine.
-2. Install the required dependencies using the package manager for your chosen technology stack.
+2. Install the required dependencies using the package manager for your chosen technology stack. run "npm install" in ESC_Project run "npm install nodemon" in ESC_Project/backend_server run "npm run dev" in ESC_Project
-3. Set up the database and configure the connection details in the project's configuration files.
+4. Set up the database and configure the connection details in the project's configuration files.
-4. Start the server and launch the website on your local development environment.
+5. Start the server and launch the website on your local development environment.
-5. Access the website through your web browser to begin exploring and using the hotel booking functionalities.
+6. Access the website through your web browser to begin exploring and using the hotel booking functionalities.